-- To reduce the risk of electrical shock - 1 Always unplug the machine from the electrical outlet immediately after using, when cleaning, making any user servicing adjustments mentioned in this manual, or if you are leaving the machine unattended.
+- To reduce the risk of electrical shock

+1 Always unplug the machine from the electrical outlet immediately after using, when cleaning, making any user servicing adjustments mentioned in this means the machine.

+this manual, or if you are leaving the machine unattended.